Tony Bergstrom: 2011

 In 2011, Utah transferred to the Pac-12 conference and Bergstrom as team captain continued as the starting right tackle.
 He started in all 12 of the games he was fit, missing most of the rivalry game against BYU and the entire Washington game due to a knee injury.
 He led the Utes with an overall grade of 85% on the season, winning 546 of his 639 plays during the regular season.
 He was the best-graded Ute linemen in 6 games; earning 88% against Montana State, 91% against Oregon State University, 85% against University of Pittsburgh, 90% against University of California-Los Angeles, 89% against Washington State University and tied for the best grade with 92% against University of Colorado.
 He was named to the First-Team All-Pac-12 at the end of the season.

 Bergstrom played 48 career games at Utah, starting 38 at right tackle.

 2012 Senior Bowl

 Bergstrom was invited to the 2012 Senior Bowl.
 He played as a guard, the first time in his career that he has ever played the position.

 Professional career

 Oakland Raiders

-Bergstrom was drafted 95th overall in the 2012 NFL Draft by the Oakland Raiders.
+Bergstrom was selected 95th overall in the 2012 NFL draft by the Oakland Raiders.
 As the Raiders had traded their first, second and third round picks in the draft, Bergstrom became their first pick at the end of the third round when he was taken with the Raiders' compensatory selection awarded to them for the loss of Nnamdi Asomugha in the 2011 Free Agency period.

 Although a tackle throughout his college career, Bergstrom was drafted as a guard by the Raiders.
 Former Assistant Offensive Line Coach and former All-Pro guard Steve Wisniewski, who watched and interview Bergstrom at the 2012 Senior Bowl has been credited with discovering him.